code4Shawn/code4Shawn.github.io/_posts/2025-04-14-The Future of Gaming - The Evolution of Technology.md

 ---
-title: The Future of Gaming: The Evolution of Technology
+title: The Future of Gaming - The Evolution of Technology
 categories: [Technology, Gaming, AI]
 tags: [Gaming, PlayStation]
 author: Shawn Ng'iela